FreshKernel/kraft-sync/admin/README.md

 # 🔰 Admin

-A utility for the [Kraft Sync](../README.md) for the administration who manage the sync info
+A utility for the [Kraft Sync](../README.md) for the administration who manage the sync info, can extract mod info from launchers or install the script to a Minecraft launcher instance/profile.

-At the moment, the only functionality the program has is [Mods Info Converter](#mods-info-converter)

 This page isn't complete yet, and this tool is experimental and can have many breaking changes